Skip to Content

 I really like using the app calm for meditation.

 They do have a few free ones you can do, but I’m not a huge fan of guided meditations.
+I prefer just to sit with the ambient noise and have the bell chime every five minutes.

 take a class:

-Learning a new skill is a great way to improve yourself, which I think is the ultimate form of self-care.
+Learning a new skill is a great way to improve yourself, which I think is the ultimate form of self care.

 If you’re looking to expand a new hobby, then you should definitely check out Skillshare.

+I myself have a great class on Sustainability Basics.
 It’s 50 minutes long, and I would love for you to give it a watch!

 You can get a two-month free trial using my link skl.sh/kathryn.